wp-plugins/ad-injection/readme.txt

 = Flexible ad positioning =

-Easy positioning options are provided for left, right, center, float left, and float right.
-Extra spacing can be set above and below the ad.
+Easy positioning options are provided for left, right, center, float left, and float right (or a random variant of these).
+Extra spacing can be set above and below the ad using the CSS margin and padding boxes.
 Or if that isn't flexible enough, you can write your own positioning code using HTML and CSS.

 = Works with WP Super Cache =

 The dynamic features that require code to be executed for each page view (i.e. search engine visitors only, and ad blocking based on IP address) work with WP Super Cache!
 This plugin will automatically use the dynamic mfunc tag to ensure that the dynamic ad features still work when caching is on.
 Displaying the adverts (even with the dynamic restrictions) whilst caching with WP Super Cache requires no MySQL database access.

-Note: WP Super Cache must be configured in 'Legacy' mode for the dynamic features to work.
+Note: If you use a version of WP Super Cache prior to 0.9.9.8  it must be configured in 'Legacy' mode for the dynamic features to work.
+If you use WP Super Cache 0.9.9.8 or above you can use any of the caching modes (mod_rewrite and PHP are faster than legacy).

 = Inject PHP and JavaScript =